-Nakum-Soft has written numerous business plans for our client's to secure bank loans and grants.
+Nakum-Soft has written numerous business plans for client's to secure bank loans, venture capital and grants.
 Our business plans are well crafted, eye appealing and easy to navigate.
-Each business plan comes with a PowerPoint presentation file to make it easy for financial institutions go through all our clients documents very easily.
-The combination of the business plan and a PowerPoint file are extremely important and always have a positive impact with bankers and clients alike.
+Each business plan comes with a PowerPoint presentation for financial institutions and investors go through all documents very easily.
+The combination of a detailed business plan and a PowerPoint presentation are extremely important and always have a positive impact with bankers and investors.

-We have assisted a plethora of clients since we have been in business and numerous types of visa plans, low-cost export funding and United States FDA product certifications and compliance requirements before you can export into the United States of America.
-No matter what type of business you are developing, we can assist you integrate your products with US supply chain systems.
+If you are looking for low-cost export funding and United States FDA product certifications and compliance requirements before you can export into the United States of America we will help you.
+No matter what type of business you are developing, we can assist you integrate your products with United States supply chain systems.

 Technology has given rise to new tools that is helping small and midsize businesses integrate their products into mainstream global supply chain systems.
-The integration of supply chain is helping African countries export and trade with their US counterparts very easily.
+The integration of supply chains is helping African exporters and trade with their US counterparts very easily.
 For example, you a manufacturer from Ghana can easily setup Amazon FBA to start selling wholesale in the United States.

 WHY TRADE AND INVESTMENT IN AFRICA?

 The security and prosperity of the United States are linked with Africa’s like never before.
 Africa will be home to six of the ten fastest growing economies in the world in 2018 and spending by African consumers and businesses is expected to reach $5.6 trillion by 2025.

 USAID promotes the growth of enterprises that can serve as buyers and suppliers for U.S. businesses, and create jobs that give rise to real economic growth and political stability for both the United States and our African partners.
 As USAID trade and investment programs support African countries on their journey to prosperity and self-reliance, they also create new opportunities for U.S. businesses, investments, and transatlantic trade…https://www.usaid.gov/africa/trade-and-investment